msupply-foundation/conforma-server/documentation/Query-Syntax.md

 ## type

 The `type` property is optional in most cases, but some operators will return their results in a different format depending on the `type` (e.g. pgSQL -- see below).
-For *all* operators, the output will also be attempted to convert it to to the specified `type`.
+For *all* operators, the evaluator will also attempt to convert it to to the specified `type`.
 This can be useful, for example, when a number is required from a string output.
 Note: type conversion follows Javascript type conversion rules using `Number(), String(), Boolean()`.

 Valid values: